We think this movie stands out for:

 What parents need to know

 Parents need to know that Amadeus is a 1984 movie based on a play.
 There are two versions; one is rated PG and an extended version is rated R. The film includes an attempted suicide, disturbing images of mentally ill men kept chained and naked in a sanitarium, and some sexual hanky-panky.
 A naked backside and partial breasts are shown.
 Implied sexual liaisons between Mozart and the star of one of his operas.
 Mozart's opera The Marriage of Figaro is set in a brothel, which provokes strong objections from the king as well as other composers.
-Mozart has his wife-to-be translate when he says backwards phrases like "eat my s--t," and "kiss my ass."
+Mozart has his wife-to-be translate when he says backward phrases such as "eat my s--t" and "kiss my ass."
 Words like "damn," "hell," and "s--twit" also are used.
 "C--t" is used in the R-rated version.
 Mozart is frequently shown to be drunk, working or running around town with a bottle of wine close at hand.
-Parents should also know that there's no real evidence to back up this movie's plot.
+Parents also should know that there's no real evidence to back up this movie's plot.

 What's the story?